bibikhadiza/animoto_code_challenge/README.md

 ###	Future Considerations
 1. Integreate last bonus feature - When the server receives text, exclusion words, and a word count from the client, it verifies that 	   the text and exclusion words that it previously gave a client
+2. I had given myself a time limit to complete this assignment and was not able to complete #3 on the Animoto Word Count Validator 	Readme Guidline.
+For future considerations, I would complete #3 on the guideline
-2. Add a script ./run to start the server and The server should run on localhost:8000 and serve a single path /
+	#3 = Add a script './run' to start the server and The server should run on localhost:8000 and serve a single path "/"
 3. Code Deploy for rapid future releases
 		a.
 Docker
 		b.
 Heroku
 		c.
 AWS
 4. Write integration tests using Capybara
-5. Refactor in React.js with Redux
+5. Refactor in React.js
-6. I had given myself a time limit to complete this assignment and was not able to complete #3 on the Animoto Word Count Validator 	Readme Guidline.
-For future considerations, I would complete #3 on the guideline